 This shower should be warm but not hot, and you want to keep the length down.
 Long and hot showers both contribute to dry skin, so you’ll be creating a new problem even while you solve the original issue.
 When you shower, you’re obviously going to wash with Crop Cleanser, but that isn’t the whole story.
 You need to exfoliate.
 This gentle scrubbing will ensure that you get all of the little hair clippings.
 It also clears pores and skin while simultaneously massaging the good parts of the formula into the skin.
 It’s basically a technique to maximize the effectiveness of your soap.

 When you’re done with the shower, you should pat dry.
 This is especially important after grooming.
 We already told you that shaving damaged your skin’s protective barrier.
 The last thing you want to do is wipe away the new layer you just added in the shower.
 A gentle pat will absorb the water without irritating your skin.
 Once you are dry, rub some ball deodorant into the shaved skin and surrounding area.
 It dries quickly.
 This literally takes about a minute.
 Top it off with a couple of spritzes of Crop Reviver, and you’re all set.

 When you craft your manscaping around a healthy routine, you set yourself up for success.
 Going the full nine yards does so much more than give you a pretty bush.
 It amplifies your health (especially below the belt) to make you feel as amazing as you look.
 When you have the cool, free feeling of a manscaped lower body without the itch that sometimes plagues manscaping men, you get the best of every world.
 And, when you’re ready to take your game even further, you’ll find everything you need at Manscaped.com.
-It has more than amazing tools like the Perfect Package 2.0 and Crop Mop.
+It has more than amazing tools.
 It has knowledge.